SERC Advisory Council

 A. Composition of the Advisory Council:

-- Shall consist of a majority, not less than fifty-one percent (51%), membership composed of parents of children with disabilities, throughout the range of school-age as defined by the IDEIA.
+• Shall consist of a majority, not less than fifty-one percent (51%), membership composed of parents of children with disabilities or parent agency representatives, throughout the age ranges as defined by the Individuals with Disabilities Act (IDEA) Part B and Part C.

-- Shall have four (4) members representing school districts: a superintendent, a special education director, a regular education teacher, and a special education teacher.
+• Shall include four (4) members representing school districts: a superintendent, a special education director, a regular education staff member, and a special education staff member.

-- Members appointed as a mediator and community representative shall not count toward the calculated majority membership.
+• Members appointed as a community representative (if applicable) shall not count toward the calculated majority membership.

 B. Terms and Vacancies

-- Advisory Council members shall be replaced within parameters of the original selection.
+• Advisory Council members shall be replaced within parameters of the original selection category.

 C. Financial Compensation

-- Council members shall be reimbursed for any travel expenses incurred for attendance at Council meetings; (providing travel expenses are not paid by any other Agency source).
+• Advisory Council members shall be reimbursed for any travel expenses incurred for attendance at Advisory Council meetings; provided travel expenses are not being paid by any other agency source.

 V. Meetings

-- The Advisory Council activities shall function on a fiscal year basis of July 1 through June 30.
+• The Advisory Council activities shall function on a fiscal year basis: July 1 through June 30.